How To Create VNet In Azure

 Create a VNet in Azure

-• Resource group: Select an existing resource group or you can create a new resource group using the Create new link.
+• Resource group: Select an existing resource group or create a new one using the Create new link.

 • Name: Provide a name for the virtual network.